geometric-intelligence/ece594n/hw_geomviz/README.md

 4. Submit your Pull Request.
 - Clone the GitHub repository **[of Geomstats](https://github.com/geomstats/geomstats)** with [git clone](https://github.com/git-guides/git-clone).
 - Create a new GitHub branch **[of Geomstats]** on your computer with [git checkout -b](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).
+- **Expert project only:** you might need to pull an existing branch into your new GitHub branch:
+  - Add the remote repository (different from origin): `git remote add ninamiolane git@github.com:ninamiolane/geomstats.git`
+  - From your local branch: `git pull ninamiolane the-existing-branch`.
-- On your branch, in the Geomstats' folder [visualization](https://github.com/geomstats/geomstats/tree/master/geomstats/visualization): add your `name-of-python-file.py`.
+- On your branch, in the Geomstats' folder [visualization](https://github.com/geomstats/geomstats/tree/master/geomstats/visualization): add your `[name-of-your-manifold].py`.
-- On your branch, in the Geomstats' folder [tests_geomstats](https://github.com/geomstats/geomstats/tree/master/tests/tests_geomstats): add your `test_visualization_[name of your manifold].py`
+- On your branch, in the Geomstats' folder [tests_geomstats](https://github.com/geomstats/geomstats/tree/master/tests/tests_geomstats): add your `test_visualization_[name-of-your-manifold].py`
 - Submit your work as a [Pull Request (PR)](https://opensource.com/article/19/7/create-pull-request-github) to the Geomstats GitHub repository.
 - You can submit code to your PR (i.e., modify your PR) anytime until the deadline.
 - Your code should pass the GitHub Action tests: it will automatically verify that your code runs.